A collaborative teamwork activity that helps groups

-break out of silos and stop internal competition.
+break down silos and stop internal competition.

-Construction Challenge (60 minutes) Teams are given the scenario of meeting a tall order by an important client.
-Using the materials provided to them, teams design and build a solution to the customer’s needs, aiming for the maximum distance travelled.
+Construction Challenge (40 minutes) Teams are given the scenario of meeting a tall order by an important client.
+Using the materials provided to them, teams design and build a solution to the customer’s needs, aiming for the maximum distance traveled.
 They also have tight performance measures to meet and a strict budget to operate within.
 Attention to detail, strategy and brainstorming are the keys to team success.

 Testing Grounds (10 minutes) Teams line up, present their creations, and then demonstrate their performance for all to see.
 Teams earn points based on how well their team’s project does, provided it meets all of the customer demands, but many teams will miss the part that says ALL the teams must meet the minimum requirements or no one wins.
 This leads to an eye-opening conversation about how internal dynamics can cause loss of business and the need for breaking down silos.

 Final Teamwork Challenge (10-20 minutes) This challenge continues to draw upon the team’s ability to bring together each person’s perspectives and combine them to create a successful outcome.
 The specific activity selection is based on group size, time available, room layout, and the goals of the program.

 Team Review & Wrap-up (5 minutes) Teams share their observations about how they performed during the teamwork activities, and how to apply those lessons to specific situations faced on the job.
 We end with a team picture and final thoughts from the team leader.

 “Thanks for the great team development activity.
 You did an excellent job and the team had very positive feedback”